 SEAT’s got it covered on the safety front.
 The Leon hatchback was crash-tested back in 2012, and was awarded a full five-star rating by Euro NCAP.
 The same is expected from the car’s derivatives including the X-Perience.

 It gets a total of nine airbags, although the rear ones are optional.
 ESP and ABS are standard, as is an automatic multi-collision braking system that prevents the chances of a second collision by applying brakes after an initial impact.
 There’s adaptive cruise control, lane departure warning and even a city brake function.

 Apart from the list of standard safety features, there’s the car’s four-wheel-drive system which offers better grip in tricky conditions – although you can never beat a decent set of winter tyres when temperatures drop.

 Prices start at a little above £24k and reach £29k for the range topping version.
 That’s a considerable amount of money but the Leon X-Perience has lots of equipment as standard.
 Running costs, on the other hand, won’t raise any eyebrows, since both the diesel engine options are frugal.
-With a sub-130 g/km of CO2, road tax won’t be too heavy on the pocket either.
+With a sub-130 g/km of CO2 they aren’t very polluting either.

 In comparison, the Skoda Octavia Scout is priced similarly, and does the same job with a different look.
 Both are based on Volkswagen’s MQB architecture, so there’s isn’t a whole lot of difference in the way the two drive.